 We are now able to accept larger vans and twin axle trailers carrying Household Waste at the Jenkins Lane RRC in Beckton only.
 Light commercial-type vehicles (under 3,500kg maximum permissible mass) and single axle trailers are permitted at the Chigwell Road, Frizlands Lane and Gerpins Lane RRCs if they are carrying household waste, or restricted household waste with authorisation from the resident’s Local Authority.
 If driving a van, you are asked to bring the vehicle’s V5C logbook to prove it is below this weight threshold and may be re-directed to the Jenkins Lane site if this is not the case.

-All vehicles remain subject to checks for proof of address within the ELWA region and for restricted/commercial waste.
+All vehicles remain subject to checks for proof of address within the ELWA region, and for any restricted/commercial waste.
 Please be aware that the Jenkins Lane RRC is busiest between 12pm and 1pm on weekdays, so please avoid visiting at that time if possible.

-No Luton Vans, vans with tail lifts or tippers of any size are permitted to access any site at this time.
+No Luton Vans, flat bed vehicles, vans with tail lifts or tippers of any size are permitted to access any site at this time.